Family Searching For Answers After Young Man Among Victims Of Quintuple Shooting At Popular Spring Garden Park

 The basketball court at Roberto Clemente Park is now locked and covered with chalk circles showing where 55 shell casings fell in a spray of gunfire Wednesday night.

-Khalilah Moore’s eldest grandchild, Khalid Henderson, 21, was shot multiple times and died at the scene.
+Khalilah Moore’s eldest grandchild, Khallid Henderson, 21, was shot multiple times and died at the scene.
 He lived just two blocks away from the park and went there frequently.

 Philadelphia police say just after 8 p.m., surveillance cameras at the park captured three men, all armed with large-caliber weapons, approaching the court at 18th and Wallace Streets and opening fire at Henderson, before aiming at his friends.